apache/mesos/docs/upgrades.md

 <a name="1-4-x-agent-capabilities-flags"></a>

+* Changes to capability-related agent flags:
   * The agent `--effective_capabilities` flag has been added to specify the default effective capability set for tasks.
   * The agent `--bounding_capabilities` flag has been added to specify the default bounding capability set for tasks.
   * The agent `--allowed-capabilities` flag has been deprecated in favor of `--effective_capabilities`.

+<a name="1-4-x-allocator-update-slave"></a>

+* The semantics of the optional resource argument passed in `Allocator::updateSlave` was change.
+While previously the passed value denoted a new amount of oversubscribed (revocable) resources on the agent, it now denotes the new amount of total resources on the agent.
+This requires custom allocator implementations to update their interpretation of the passed value.

 ## Upgrading from 1.2.x to 1.3.x ##